12061062/studenttracker/Deployment Guide.md

 The frontend is reachable at something like http://your-frontend-url

-The frontend API URLs point to the backend (e.g. http://your-backend-url:5118)
+The frontend API URLs point to the backend (ex., http://your-backend-url:5118)